There is a Difference Between Floor Sealers and Floor Finishes

 There are No Shortcuts If You Want it Done Right

 Like everything else in life, you get what you pay for.
-Undoubtedly, there are products that claim to be an all-in-one sealer and finish, but read the label and use common sense.
+Undoubtedly, there are products that claim to be an all-in-one floor sealer and floor finish, but read the label and use common sense.
 You want the sealer (low solids products) to penetrate and provide a good bonding surface for a high-quality commercial floor finish (mid-high solids).

 PS – If you use cheap, store bought products, your results will reflect that.

 Again, floor sealers penetrate and create a bottom layer of protection as well as a bonding film for floor finishes to adhere to.
-Floor finish is a sacrificial protective film that is applied after sealer is used.
+Floor finish is a sacrificial protective film that is applied after floor sealer is used.
 There is no substitute for commercial grade floor sealers and commercial grade floor coatings.

 Contact us to discuss your situation.
 We can help!